Gamer000gaming/dinero-coin/README.md

-# Denaro
+# Dinero
-**Denaro**, 'money' in Italian, is a cryptocurrency developed entirely in Python and utilizes PostgreSQL for it's blockchain.
+**Dinero**, 'money' in Spanish, is a cryptocurrency developed entirely in Python and utilizes PostgreSQL for it's blockchain.
+It's a fork of [Denaro](https://github.com/denaro-coin/denaro).
+Dinero is also partially compatible with Denaro.
+That means you can use some of the tools made for Denaro on the Dinero blockchain.

 * **Features**:
   * Maximum supply of 30,062,005 coins.